Ahmad-Hazrati/PP1/README.md

 - __Navigation Bar__

   - Featured on all sections and 3 pages, the full responsive fixed navigation bar includes links to the Logo, Home page with its different sections, Order and Order response page and is identical in each page to allow for easy navigation.
-The navigation bar collapse like an hamburger to give the user a good experience and provide ease of access.
+The navigation bar collapse like an hamburger to give the user a good experience and provide ease of access for mobile user.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![Nav Bar desktop view](/assets/images/City_cake_nav_desktop_view.png)